Konsider/twine-modified/README.md

 17. **Bulk story import/export** + improved view/zoom options
 18. Remembers last **story map position** when switching stories and after restart
 19. Improved **Go To** and **Find & Replace** accuracy and highlighting
+20. Small **hover popup passage summary** on the story map
-20. Other minor bug fixes and QoL improvements
+21. Other minor bug fixes and QoL improvements

 ---